meelgroup/meelgroup-website/content/home/openings.md

 <li style=text-align:justify> If you are a student at the University of Toronto, feel free to drop by
 Kuldeep's office or schedule a meeting with him.
 (See <a href="https://calendar.google.com/calendar/embed?src=meel%40comp.nus.edu.sg" target="_top">his calendar</a>). </li>

-<li style=text-align:justify> Post-doc position:  We have multiple post-doc positions available.
-Read  <a href="files/postdoc.html">advertisement</a> for more details about the positions and application procedure.
+<li style=text-align:justify>Post-doc position: We have multiple post-doc positions available.
+Interested candidates should email <a href="mailto:meel+postdoc@cs.toronto.edu">meel+postdoc@cs.toronto.edu</a> with a PDF of CV, which must contain information of at least two references.
+Furthermore, a short write up indicating your interest in a particular theme is required.
+The initial term of appointment will be one year extensible for another year, upon review of satisfactory performance.
+The selected candidates will be offered competitive salaries and benefits including generous travel funding to top-tier conferences.

 <li style=text-align:justify> Internship (>=6 months): We strongly prefer candidates who want to use their internship as a way to apply for PhD programs (at UofT or elsewhere; of course, if you are good, we would like you to remain at UofT).
 Email <a href= "mailto:meel+interns@cs.toronto.edu">meel+interns@cs.toronto.edu</a> with a PDF of your CV.
 Make sure your subject contains the word "olleh" and you should include reviews of two of the papers published in the previous 3 years at AAAI/IJCAI/CP/SAT/CAV conferences.
 The reviews should be in the body of the email (and not as pdf).
 Furthermore, the body of your email should contain the phrase: "Here are two papers that I have reviewed".
 You should also provide reason for your choice of the papers.
 </li>